analiviag/PhoneBook/README.md

 ## Demonstration of Usage

 The following examples illustrate the core functionalities of the phone book system.
+You can copy and paste this entire file into a browser's console or run it with Node.js to see the output.

 ### Initialization and Adding Entries